Khurramnaveed3233/Call-Centre-Data-Analysis-Dashboard-/README.md

 Key Insights:

 📅 Call Count by Month: Tracked monthly call volume to identify trends and peak demand periods.

-📆 Call Count by Weekdays: Analyzed calls by weekdays to uncover peak operating days, helping optimize staffing schedules.
+📆 Call Count by Weekdays: Analyzed calls by weekdays to uncover peak operating days, helping optimize staffing schedules

 🌆 Call Count by City & Gender: Provided a breakdown of call distribution by geographical locations and demographics (city & gender), helping target areas for improvement.

 ⭐ Call Count by Rating: Captured customer feedback and satisfaction through call ratings, allowing the identification of service quality issues.

 KPIs (Key Performance Indicators):